firebase/firebase-js-sdk/.changeset/silent-seals-approve.md

 '@firebase/database': patch
 ---

-On node, always send auth and appcheck tokens when they are available.
+On Node, always send Auth and AppCheck tokens when they are available.